nophead/NopSCADlib/readme.md

 ## Rod
 Steel rods and studding with chamfered ends.

-These items are sysmtrical, so by default the origin is in the centre but it can be changed to the bottom.
+These items are symmetrical, so by default the origin is in the centre but it can be changed to the bottom.

 [vitamins/rod.scad](vitamins/rod.scad) Implementation.